HalfdeadBone/CloseYuckExample/README.md

 ## Explenation
 Closing Eww widgets is kinda.. problematic
-You can call pid to find what you are looking for.
+You can call it and kill it but it's too much looking.
+You can also to a static function to do it.

-But i think i have found the better solution by using bash to close chosen widgets in [Eww](https://github.com/elkowar/eww) (Elkoawr wacky widgets)
+But i think i have found a better solution by using bash to close chosen widgets in [Eww](https://github.com/elkowar/eww) (Elkoawr wacky widgets)

 Daemon in Eww with the `--config` fkag, is assigned to certain path that links actions to that folder.